ninjamar/safe-result/README.md

 ## Overview

-Safe Result provides a `Result` type that represents either success (`value`) or failure (`error`).
+`safe-result` provides a `Result` type that represents either success (`value`) or failure (`error`).
 This allows for more explicit error handling without relying on exceptions, making your code more predictable and easier to reason about.

 Key features: